mirage-xyz/mirage-docs/pages/unity-sdk/getting-started/interacting-with-smart-contract.md

 ## What's a transaction?

 Transactions are the primary way to interact with the blockchain.
 Requests to the smart contract methods changing the current blockchain state involve the transactions under the hood.
-For instance, to make a call to our contract's `add` method, we'll create a transaction containing the method name and an argument.
+For instance, to make a call to the contract's `add` method, we'll create a transaction containing the method name and an argument.
 A transaction body contains the sender, receiver, gas, and other fields.

 A transaction has the following lifecycle: